MicoPhone by Meissner, Chicago Moulton

 Notes:

-Leich: 2000 ohm early 1920's middle of the road to cheap headphones,
+Leich: 2000 ohm early 1920's middle of the road to cheap

-nothing special but fairly uncommon.
+headphones, nothing special but fairly uncommon.

-Lincoln: Two early versions, one with the lightning bolts appears to
+Lincoln: Two early versions, one with the lightning bolts appears

-black plastic cans, cheap setsl.
-The earlier ones are economy grade but
+1950's to 60's, black plastic cans, cheap setsl.
+The earlier ones

-mine work well with fair to good sensitivity.
+are economy grade but mine work well with fair to good

 M, MESCO: Manhattan Electric Supply Company, made these with the M